alperakcan/libhmemory/README.md

   default 5000

-  memory corruption checking interval in miliseconds
+  memory corruption checking interval in miliseconds, use -1 to disable.

 ### 2.2. run-time options ###